Battle of the Kerch Peninsula: Operation Bustard Hunt, 8 May – 19 May

 The speed of the advance was rapid.
 The 132nd Infantry Division overran several airfields, capturing 30 Soviet aircraft on the ground.
 On 10 May, Fliegerkorps VIII launched KG 55's He 111s against the Soviet forces.
 The large and slow He 111s made easy targets for ground fire, and eight were lost, but the anti-personnel bombs (SD-2) were devastating to Soviet infantry.
 German bombers also attacked shipping evacuating personnel from Kerch.
 Three transports with 900 wounded aboard were sunk, along with a gunboat, six patrol boats and other small craft.
 The 1,048-ton Chernomorets was sunk the same day.
 By this time, the air battle was won by the Luftwaffe.
 Despite the withdrawal of a number of Geschwader to support the 6th Army at the Second Battle of Kharkov, the Luftwaffe had destroyed Soviet aerial opposition and enabled the German Army to make deep penetrations, capturing 29,000 Soviet men, 220 guns and around 170 tanks.
 Kerch fell on 15 May.
 The Luftwaffe assisted the final defeat of Soviet ground forces on 20 May, when the last pocket of Soviet resistance south of Kerch was destroyed.

 Aftermath

 Manstein destroyed three Soviet armies, wiping out nine Soviet divisions and reduced nine more to ineffective remnants.
 Although forced to return several Luftwaffe units and the 22nd Panzer Division for Case Blue, he could now concentrate his forces for an attack on Sevastopol.

+John Erickson wrote that in May 1942 at Kerch Lev Mekhlis "threw away twenty-one divisions of three armies (47th, 51st and 44th) in a nightmare of confusion and mismanagement".